genova/opensource.guide/_articles/fr-FR/starting-a-project.md

   - building
 ---

-## The "what" and "why" of open source
+## The "what" and "why" of open source (@Mikasa97 Le "qu'est-ce que" et "pourquoi" d'open source)

-So you're thinking about getting started with open source?
-Congratulations!
+So you're thinking about getting started with open source ?
+Congratulations !
 The world appreciates your contribution.
-Let's talk about what open source is and why people do it.
+Let's talk about what open source is and why people do it. (@Mikasa97 Donc, vous songez à commencer avec open source ?
+Toutes nos félicitations !
+Le monde apprécie votre contribution.
+Parlons de ce qu'est l'open source et pourquoi les gens le font.)

-### What does "open source" mean?
+### What does "open source" mean ? (@Mikasa97 Que signifie "open source" ?)

-When a project is open source, that means **anybody can view, use, modify, and distribute your project for any purpose.** These permissions are enforced through [an open source license](https://opensource.org/licenses).
+When a project is open source, that means **anybody can view, use, modify, and distribute your project for any purpose.** These permissions are enforced through [an open source license](https://opensource.org/licenses). (@Mikasa97 Lorsqu'un projet est open source, cela signifie que ** n'importe qui peut voir, utiliser, modifier et distribuer votre projet pour n'importe quel but. ** Ces autorisations sont appliquées via [une licence open source] (https://opensource.org/licenses ).)

-Open source is powerful because it lowers the barriers to adoption, allowing ideas to spread quickly.
+Open source is powerful because it lowers the barriers to adoption, allowing ideas to spread quickly. (@Mikasa97 Open source est puissant car il réduit les obstacles à l'adoption, permettant aux idées de se propager rapidement.)

-To understand how it works, imagine your friend is having a potluck, and you bring a cherry pie.
+To understand how it works, imagine your friend is having a potluck, and you bring a cherry pie. (@Mikasa97 Pour comprendre comment ça marche, imaginez que votre ami organise un repas-partage et que vous apportiez une tarte aux cerises.)

-* Everybody tries the pie (_use_)
+* Everybody tries the pie (Tout le monde goûte à votre tarte)
 * The pie is a hit!
-They ask you for the recipe, which you provide (_view_)
+They ask you for the recipe, which you provide (@Mikasa97 La tarte est un succés !
+Ils vous demandent la recette que vous leur donnez)
-* One friend, Alex, who's a pastry chef, suggests reducing the sugar (_modify_)
+* One friend, Alex, who's a pastry chef, suggests reducing the sugar (@Mikasa97 Un ami, Alex, qui est un patissier, vous suggère de réduire le sucre)
-* Another friend, Lisa, asks to use it for a dinner next week (_distribute_)
+* Another friend, Lisa, asks to use it for a dinner next week (@Mikasa97 Une autre amie, Lisa, demande à l'utiliser pour un dîner la semaine prochaine)

 By comparison, a closed source process would be going to a restaurant and ordering a slice of cherry pie.
 You must pay a fee to eat the pie, and the restaurant probably won't give you their recipe.
-If you copied their pie exactly and sold it under your own name, the restaurant could take action against you.
+If you copied their pie exactly and sold it under your own name, the restaurant could take action against you. (@Mikasa97 Par comparaison, un processus de source fermée se rendrait dans un restaurant et commanderait une tranche de tarte aux cerises.
+Vous devez payer des frais pour manger la tarte, et le restaurant ne vous donnera probablement pas leur recette.
+Si vous avez copié leur tarte exactement et l'avez vendue sous votre propre nom, le restaurant pourrait prendre des mesures contre vous.)

 ### Why do people open source their work?